gmuldoon/UTexas-DissertationTemplate/README.md

 This repo includes an example .tex file and associated .sty files for producing a PhD Dissertation at the University of Texas at Austin.
 Congrats for getting to the point where you're looking for a template and godspeed during the rest of your journey.

 # Development
 The .sty files posted here are the work of many collaborators, some of whom are unknown.
-The files passed to me from those who came before were more recent than any I could find online, so I decided to post them here for future reference and collaboration.
-(Send pull requests with updates!)
+The files passed to me from those who came before were more recent than any I could find online (by more than 5 years), so I decided to post them here for future reference and collaboration.
+Send pull requests with updates!

 ## Contributors
 The preamble includes contributions from the following individuals, though I would imagine there are more anonymous contributors: